 Kentucky state officials denied Ark Encounter tax breaks in 2014.
 However, the ministry behind the attraction filed a lawsuit, claiming the ruling infringed on their constitutional rights.
 The state of Kentucky has since granted the creation museum up to $18 million in tax incentives due to its "religious purpose and message."
 Hundreds of people are expected to be employed, as long as they're okay with signing the Statement of Faith that is.

-Tickets for the Christian theme park start at $40 for a single day adult ticket, but if you feel the need to go seven consecutive days, it will cost you $99.
+Tickets for the Christian theme park start at $40 for a single day adult ticket, but if pass holders feel the need to have an annual pass, it will cost $100.
+There is also an option to purchase combo tickets to the ark's sister attraction, the Creation Museum, a 75,000-square-foot space that explores biblical history including the dinosaurs.